RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 3. AWS exam guide
 4. AWS sample question
 5. AWS practice exam
-6. Revisit the lectures or aws resources, for which you caould not get correct answer
+6. Revisit the lectures or aws resources, for which you could not get correct answer
-7. 2 mins per question
+7. 3 hrs, 65 ques, 2 mins per question
 8. flag question, which you want to revisit
-9. 3 hrs, 65 ques
-10. try to get exam cost benefit